richmahn/en_tn/deu/05/intro.md

 #### Structure and formatting ####

-Some translations indent each of the commandements in the list of Ten Commandments in 5:7-21.
+Some translations set each of the commandements in the list of Ten Commandments in 5:7-21 further to the right on the page than the rest of the text.
 The ULB uses a separate paragraph for each commandment.

 #### Special concepts in this chapter ####